alyboba/cfms-website.github.io/src/site/_news/apply-to-host-agm-2018.md

 ---
 title: Apply to Host AGM 2018!
+(Due December 4th)
-date:
+date: 2017-10-26 00:00:00
-description: Please fill in description here.
+description: >-
+  The CFMS is now accepting applications from our member schools to host the 2018 Annual General Meeting!
 lang: en
 ---